benjaminkzm/cs122-project/project/README.md

 - Let visitors save favorite games, see personalized dashboards.
 - Let users search from common Steam tags (Action, RPG, Indie, etc.) and discover top titles by live player count.
+- Improved web page design with more features and visualization on homepage.
+- Price tracker to allow users to estimate when a game would be on sale again based on trends or is currently on sale.